radumarias/rfs/README.md

 # Wiki

-There is also a [wiki](https://github.com/radumarias/rfs/wiki) for docs.
+There is also a [wiki](https://github.com/radumarias/rfs/wiki) for docs and ideas.

 # Introduction